Ezio-Audit-ore/MRIBrainTumorImageClassifier/README.md

-# MRIBrainTumorImageClassifier App using Streamlit and Transfer Learning (ResNet)
+# MRIBrainTumorImageClassifier App using Streamlit and CNN